 Why does the timing of stock option exercises matter?
 Taxes, for one.
 The tax implications of an options exercise will depend on the type of stock options you have.

 With ISOs, there’s no automatic tax impact when exercising.
 However, holding ISOs through the end of the calendar year of exercise can trigger the alternative minimum tax (AMT), particularly if the spread between the value of the stock at purchase and the strike price is large (and/or you’re exercising a lot of options).

 Triggering the AMT can be significant: the tax rate ranges between 26% -28%.
 The employer is not required to withhold any amount at exercise or sale to cover any potential tax liability.
 Think about the AMT like pre-paying tax.
 In future years when not subject to the AMT, you can receive an AMT tax credit.

 Tax after exercise: If you hold the shares for at least 2 years from the grant date and 1 year from exercise, the entire gain will be taxed at more favorable long-term capital gains tax rates.
 Different tax treatment may apply in other situations (e.g. shorter holding periods, cancellation and cash-out, if your final sale price isn’t greater than both your strike price and the value of the stock when you exercised, etc.).
 Also consider state taxes.

 Nonqualified stock options

 With NSOs, at exercise, the spread between the value of the stock price and the strike price is taxable income and tax withholding is generally required.
-If the spread is under $1M, the federal statutory withholding rate is 22%, if above, it’s 37%.
+If the spread is under $1M, the federal statutory withholding rate is 22%, if above, it’s 37% through 2025.
 State income tax withholding may be required also.
 The compensation element is also subject to payroll taxes (Social Security and Medicare).